Finance Transformation: Understand The Context to Secure Excellence

 If you have been following the Loughridge Transformations method, by now, you will have covered the following steps:

 It is now time to sit up and look at the environment with open eyes and ears.
-To ensure the transformation is on budget and schedule, you’ll need to know the context in which you operate.
+To ensure the finance transformation is on budget and schedule, you’ll need to know the context in which you operate.
 After all, nothing takes place in isolation.
 That being said, a couple of lenses can help tackle this thoroughly.
 The main aim here is to uncover things that will increase the resources – time and/or effort – needed to generate your desired outcome.
-Sometimes this can be relatively simple, but there are times when having an experienced, external eye can be a catalyst to finding your way through.
+Sometimes, this can be relatively simple, but there are times when having an experienced external eye can be a catalyst for finding your way through.

 Micro-Midi-Macro

-Micro-Midi-Macro is the first lens we use at Loughridge Transformations to help us understand the context.
-It is relatively straightforward:
+The Micro-Midi-Macro lens is the first tool we use at Loughridge Transformations to help us understand the context.
+It is not just straightforward but also powerful:

 First, look at the immediate environment of the team or department impacted by the project under consideration.
 We call this “micro”.
-Second, take the thinking more broadly and encompass the whole function and company-wide activities – “midi”.
+This includes understanding the team’s structure, dynamics, and current workload.
+Second, the thinking should broadly encompass the whole function and company-wide activities – “midi”.
+This involves considering the project’s impact on the entire department or company, including resource allocation and potential disruptions.
 Lastly, look externally and consider what is happening in the market and the regulatory framework – “macro”.
+This step involves understanding the broader industry and regulatory context and how these factors might influence the project.
 Reviewing “harder” content items – like other projects or known activities – is essential.
 However, softer human elements are also critical.

 Historic-Current-Future

-The second lens we use in understanding the context is similarly straightforward.
+The second lens we use to understand the context is similarly straightforward.
 It is no more complicated than considering what has happened in the past – sometimes overlooked – and thinking about what is happening now or is scheduled to occur.

 Diagnostic Tools